MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

 ## Vectorize and enrich your images

+The health plan PDFs don't include images, so you can skip this step.

-If your content includes images, you can apply AI in two ways:
+However, if you work with content that includes images, you can apply AI in two ways:

 + Use a supported image embedding model from the catalog, or choose the Azure AI Vision multimodal embeddings API to vectorize images.